I’m quite touched that Gary Sandy read this post and shared it on his Facebook page.

-Do you aspire to be leader at work?
+Do you aspire to be a leader at work?
 Do you wonder what it takes to be considered a leader by others, or how to go about exhibiting your leadership skills?

 I have a suggestion that doesn’t involve reading yet another self-help book whose “lessons” will most likely be forgotten the moment you finish it (if you even reach the end of the book).